secretflow/scql/docs/reference/mysql_compatibility.rst

 GRANT/REVOKE
 ````````````

 Except permissions same with mysql such as read/write/create/drop..., ccl settings are also required before executing a query.
 You can change CCL settings via GRANT/REVOKE.
-About GRANT/REVOKE in SCQL, please read :doc:`scql_manual`
+About GRANT/REVOKE in SCQL, please read :doc:`scql_manual`.

 Type Conversion Rule
 ~~~~~~~~~~~~~~~~~~~~